swagger-akka-http/swagger-akka-http/README.md

 Swagger-Akka-Http brings [Swagger](http://swagger.io/swagger-core/) support for [Akka-Http](http://doc.akka.io/docs/akka/2.4.8/scala/http/) Apis.
 The included `SwaggerHttpService` route will inspect Scala types with Swagger annotations and build a swagger compliant endpoint for a [swagger compliant ui](http://petstore.swagger.io/).

-This project was featured in a blog entry on [codecentric](https://blog.codecentric.de/en/2016/04/swagger-akka-http/).
+This project was featured in a [blog entry](https://blog.codecentric.de/en/2016/04/swagger-akka-http/) on codecentric.

-This is a fork of https://github.com/gettyimages/spray-swagger which has been extended to include pull requests to support the latest swagger.io annotations. https://github.com/swagger-spray/swagger-spray is an actively maintained Spray equivalent.
+This is a fork of [gettyimages/spray-swagger](https://github.com/gettyimages/spray-swagger) which has been extended to include pull requests to support the latest swagger.io annotations.
+[swagger-spray/swagger-spray](https://github.com/swagger-spray/swagger-spray) is an actively maintained Spray equivalent.

-The swagger spec [swagger spec](http://swagger.io/specification/) is helpful for understanding the swagger api and resource declaration semantics behind swagger-core annotations.
+The [swagger spec](http://swagger.io/specification/) is helpful for understanding the swagger api and resource declaration semantics behind swagger-core annotations.

 ## Getting Swagger-Akka-Http